BROADSoftware/ezcplugins/aws/README.md

 ## Requirement:

 - terraform must be installed on the control node.
+And credential configured to access appropriate AWS account

 - This plugin assume all VMs will be on a single VPC